Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 If so, I see that you’ve got two problems.

-As to parts, please visit the home page, click on the Speedaire link in the nav bar, and follow the guidelines to locating your local source for Speedaire parts.
+As to parts, please visit the home page, click on the Speedaire link in the navbar, and follow the guidelines to locate your local source for Speedaire parts.

 I’m thinking you’ve got quite a bit more to be concerned about than just the intake cap though.